sshovkov/raspberry-train/README.md

 3. SSH into the Raspberry Pi
 4. Run `git clone <url>`.
 This creates a project directory on your Raspberry Pi.
 If the repo is private, you will need to enter your username and create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) in Github to use as the password.
 5. Create a Python virtual environment `python3 -m venv myenv`
+   - Remember that your Raspberry Pi is not as powerful as your computer and this step may take a few minutes.
 6. Activate the virtual environment `source myenv/bin/activate`
 7. Copy your local `.env` to the Pi using the command.
 My `.env` file contains the MTA API key and my local `stop_id`.
+This command should be run outside of the Raspberry Pi shell.

 ```
-scp path/to/your/local/.env pi@raspberry_pi_ip_address:/path/to/remote/directory`
+scp path/to/your/local/.env pi@raspberry_pi_ip_address:/path/to/remote/directory
 ```

 8. Run `pip install -r requirements.txt` to install all packages listed in the `requirements.txt` file.